 Doing all the stuff.

 That’s the VERY thing that I preach against.
 That’s the VERY reason UCCI is in business … so that people don’t need to do ALL the stuff.
 I’m continually telling people to slow down, unplug, get out of their ordinary routines, and listen for the still small voice of God.
 Once they hear it, I tell them that they will undoubtedly hear God tell them that they are loved!
-I tell them go to Moon Beach, Pilgrim Center, Cedar Valley … relax, unwind, listen for God.
+I tell them go to Moon Beach, Daycholah Center, Cedar Valley … relax, unwind, listen for God.

 I’m not listening for God.